ujjalsaha/FacultySearchEngine/README.md

 The deficiencies include lack of accuracy in the search results, lack of relevant search results and inconsistencies in the search results, older and out of support python library usages, undocumented code and repo etc.\
 These deficiencies can be addressed using the right text retrieval and text mining techniques along with some good practices that will improve the overall search experience in the ExpertSearch system.
 Our team was involved in implementing following features as we forked the existing ExpertSearch System and added/improved core-functionalities that we built on top of it.
-Below are the core functionalities that we added/improved on the existing ExpertSearch thereby calling it **ExpertSearchv2.0**:
+Below are the core functionalities that we added/improved on the existing ExpertSearch thereby calling it **ExpertSearch v2.0**:
 <details>
    <summary>Converting unstructured dataset to structured dataset.
 Click to learn more</summary>
    <br/>